Federalist No. 62: Method of appointing members of the Senate

-The equality of representation
+Equality of representation

-The Senate is meant to regulate the power of the House of Representatives by giving equal power to every state in the Senate.
-This is accomplished by allowing each State two senators with one vote each, which counteracts the fact that the number of representatives per state is based on the size and population of the state.
+The Senate is meant to regulate the power of the House of Representatives by giving equal power to every State in the Senate.
+This is accomplished by allowing each State two senators with one vote each, which counteracts the fact that the number of representatives per state is based on the population of the state.
 As Madison says, "the government ought to be founded on a mixture of the principles of proportional and equal representation".
-Due to this, each state has equal power in the Senate, which in turn protects smaller States from being overpowered by larger States.
+Due to this, each state has equal power in the Senate, which in turn protects less populous States from being overpowered by more populous States.
 Representatives are elected with the people's interests in mind, while senators are elected with the States' interests in mind.
 What this means is that when the House of Representatives votes to pass a law or bill it is then voted for in the Senate which leads to the passing of laws that cater to both the States and the people.
 This type of two-stage voting system keeps the House of Representatives from passing too many laws or from passing laws that possibly serve the interests of the people themselves.

+Modern analysis and reaction

+Federalist No. 62 is generally not regarded as among the more important numbers of The Federalist.
+Today, however, Federalist No. 62 is subject to renewed interest because of its focus, along with Federalist Nos.
+52, 53, 63, and 64, on the design of the United States Congress.
+In particular, scholars identify that Madison's arguments supporting equal representation in the Senate are contrary to the views he expressed at the Constitutional Convention.
+During the Constitutional Convention, Madison authored the Virginia Plan that proposed representation based on population for each state.
+Equal state suffrage was an idea that Madison fought against "tooth and nail."
+Yet, in Federalist No. 62 Madison "called the Senate a necessary compromise."